What is Hangxiety and How to Cure it

 Here is what is happening medically speaking, in the body to cause anxiety after drinking: Drinking alcohol dumps a flood of dopamine into the pleasure center of the brain.
 The feel-good chemical swirls through your head, but the rush only lasts for a short while.
 When dopamine levels dip back down, feelings of anxiety rebound.
 Researchers think that may be one reason why people who experience hangxiety, especially those who are extremely shy, may have a higher risk of developing alcohol use disorder (AUD).

 Heavy drinking produces physiological changes in the brain.
-When you’re drinking, there’s an influx of the GABA (gamma aminobutyric acid), which causes you to feel relaxed and calm.
+When you’re drinking, there’s an influx of GABA (gamma aminobutyric acid), which causes you to feel relaxed and calm.
 When you stop drinking, you have withdrawal symptoms.
 Your body gets used to that crutch to feel calm.
 Take it away and anxiety often follows.
 Add interrupted sleep to the mix, which often happens when people drink to excess, and feelings of depression and anxiety can get even worse.

 Now add the emotional component to this and it is the perfect storm!
-The feelings of shame, regret, lack of memory of the events, the straight up embarrassment for your actions and things you said or didn’t say or things you did or didn’t do.
+The feelings of shame, regret, lack of memory of the events, the straight-up embarrassment for your actions and things you said or didn’t say or things you did or didn’t do.

 But Why?